-“Words are magic things,” proclaimed pandit Nehru as the Constituent Assembly resolved, on the 13th of December, 1946, to constitute itself into an independent sovereign republic and give to itself a constitution.
-In an unconnected context, but I daresay, in a similar allegiance to freedom, the Delhi High Court co-opted these words when it voiced the aspirations of many in its landmark judgment of Naz Foundation vs Govt of NCT and others, 2009.
+“Words are magic things,” proclaimed pandit Nehru as the Constituent Assembly resolved, on the 13th of December, 1946, to constitute itself into an independent sovereign republic and to give to itself, a constitution.
+In an unconnected context, but I daresay, in a similar allegiance to freedom, the Delhi High Court co-opted these words when it voiced the aspirations of many in its landmark judgment of Naz Foundation v.
+NCT of Delhi and Ors..
 This judgment, albeit a High Court decision, stated that S. 377 of the Indian Penal Code which criminalizes “sex against the order of nature” was unconstitutional to the extent that it criminalized adult consensual “homosexual sex” in private.

 This short article is not about that.
 After all, previous versions of Bills are not binding; they cannot be produced in court as obligations a judiciary must enforce.
 Yes, they can be produced in court as evidence of what the legislator once intended to say.
 By contrasting them with the passed version of the Bill (the “Act”), one may establish, what the legislator actually intended.
 After all, exclusion unius est exclusio alterius is a serious rule of statutory interpretation, taken seriously by the Indian courts.
 The rule means that if the legislator omitted to write some something, or if the legislator excluded something, they intended to do so.
 Therefore, if the legislator committed to reservation in one version of the Bill but omitted it in a later version, they intended to do so.
 So on and so forth.
 The courts cannot ignore this rule.
 Sure, they can find good reasons to not adhere to it but they would have to be overpowering reasons; reasons more urgent than the call of this rule.
+Judgments cannot, unless they open themselves up for criticism on this ground, proceed in disregard of this rule.
 However, this article is not about that.

-The Trans Bill, 2016 contemplates that the certificate of identity issued to a transgender person identify that person as “transgender” [S. 7].
+The Trans Bill, 2016 contemplates that the certificate of identity be issued to a transgender person as “transgender” [S. 7].
 Plain reading of this section is contrary to the Supreme Court judgment that a transgender person has a right to self identify as “male, female or third gender.”
 The Trans Bill, 2016 must recognize that some transgender persons may want to identify with the opposite sex in true recognition of their deeply felt gender identity.
-They may not want to be recognized as transgender.
-Even if the certificate must say “transgender” to identify persons eligible for associated benefits, the certificate must additionally make provision to identity a person’s deeply felt gender identity.
+They may not want to recognize as transgender.
+Even if a transgender certificate is required to identify persons eligible for associated benefits, the certificate must additionally make provision to identity a person’s deeply felt gender identity.

 The Trans Bill, 2016 does away with the direction of the Supreme Court obliging governments to provide reservation in educational institutions and public appointments.